MrDoritos/Online-Camera-Intrinsics/README.md

 ### To Do

-- Load image and import exif
+- [] Import exif from loaded image
-- Undistort an image
+- [X] Undistort an image and save it
-- Import/export custom presets
+- [] Import/export custom presets

 ### Note